wzhouad/wzhouad.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

+I'm a research scientist at Google Deepmind.
 My research focuses on natural language processing and machine learning, with a particular emphasis on the post-training of large language models.
 I am especially interested in instruction tuning, preference modeling, and reinforcement learning from human feedback.
 I earned my Ph.D. from the University of Southern California under the mentorship of [Prof. Muhao Chen](https://muhaochen.github.io/).
 Prior to that, I obtained my Bachelor's degree in Computer Science and Applied Mathematics from HKUST in 2014.

 Email: A [at] B, where A=wenxuan.zhou.usc and B is gmail.com